A place for everyone. Together, we are inspired to grow, learn and achieve.

 Class Fund - Each term we ask for a small voluntary contribution of £2, which helps provide extra resources that the children will use for subjects like art and design.
 Thank you in advance.

 P.E Kits - Please can your child have a pair of named t-shirt, hoodie, jogging bottoms, shorts and footwear kept in school ready for P.E sessions.
 Some lessons will be outside, depending on the weather!
-Our P.E slots will be on a Monday and Friday, however these are subject to change, so make sure that you have a P.E kit in school everyday.
+Our P.E slots will be on Thursday afternoons, however these are subject to change, so make sure that you have a P.E kit in school everyday.

 Jumpers - Please make sure that your child has their name in their jumper and that you remind them that they are responsible for looking after their jumpers.
 If they take it off a break time, I give them a chance to go and collect it whilst we line up.
 If it is misplaced around the school then they will have the opportunity to look, but it is important for your child to take responsibility for all their belongings.